theforeman/theforeman.org/plugins/katello/3.5/upgrade/index.md

 # Katello Upgrade

-Katello supports upgrades from version 2.0.
-For users transitioning from 1.4, please see - [Transition Guide](/plugins/katello/{{ page.version }}/installation/2.0-transition.html).
+Katello 3.5 supports upgrades from version 3.4 and Puppet version 4.
+For users transitioning from versions prior to 3.4, first [upgrade to Katello 3.4](/plugins/katello/3.4/upgrade/), [upgrade Puppet to version 4](https://theforeman.org/plugins/katello/3.4/upgrade/puppet.html), and then proceed to upgrade to Katello 3.5 following the instructions below.

 # Pre-upgrade considerations